salsita/prism/docs/composition/example/utilizing-matchers.md

 ```

-Dispatch function passed to corresponding View instance should automatically tag all the Actions with `Top` or `Bottom` prefix (wrap the action), we did exactly the same within our Updater using `mapEffects` function. `redux-elm` provides a function which does this automatically for you, the function is called `forwardTo` which takes `dispatch` function as first argument and infinite number of Strings which defines action wrapping.
+The `dispatch` function passed to the child View instance should automatically tag all the Actions with the `Top` or `Bottom` prefix (i.e. wrap the action).
+This is exactly the same thing we did in our Updater using the `mapEffects` function.

+`redux-elm` provides a function to do this automatically for you. `forwardTo` takes the `dispatch` function as its first argument and an arbitrary number of additional string arguments that define how Actions dispatched by that function should be wrapped:

 ```javascript
 import React from 'react';